Professor Sam Ladak – Lab Leader

 Matthew Hunt

 Completed his PhD under Dr Sam Ladak in 2018, working on the fabrication and measurement of 3D magnetic nanostructures.
 He continued to work with Dr Ladak as a postdoctoral research associate on an EPSRC funded project.
+Matthew now works upon the development of medical devices.

 Andrew May